CAPITAL IMPROVEMENT PROGRAM

 Project No.: O-ST-3

-Location: Seal Beach Blvd.
+Location: Seal Beach Boulevard

 Description: The Annual Arterial Street Resurfacing Program is a recurring Capital Improvement Project designed to preserve and enhance the condition of the City’s major roadways.
 Informed by the City's Pavement Management Report—which assesses pavement conditions and prioritizes maintenance needs—this program targets arterial streets that form the backbone of the transportation network and experience higher traffic volumes.